 With massive amounts of data now available to hotels, it’s safe to say that all future technologies will rely on data and integrations.
 The need for an independent system to collect and connect all existing data for hotels has become inevitable.
 Enter the data platform.
-But what are data platforms?
+But what is a data platform?
 And how do data platforms work?
 We’ll explain what a data platform is in simple, easy-to-understand terms.

 A data platform combines all of the data together from various data sets and acts as a centralized hub where it can be accessed for analysis and integrations.
 A hospitality data platform collects data from multiple systems (PMS, POS, Channel Manager, Website Analytics and much more), harmonizes it into usable and uniform structures, and provides managed APIs and applications to access the data.

 In recent years, Data platforms have gained even more importance in the hospitality industry, serving as crucial tools for collecting, harmonizing, and analyzing data effectively.

 Emerging technologies, such as AI and Machine Learning, are being integrated into data platforms, enabling advanced analysis and more personalized guest experiences.